 Golf is strongly associated with rich people.
 The golfers never appear to be shabby and exhausted.
 And their outfits are often in style too.
 Nevertheless, do not let your eyes trick you.
 In reality, golfing is notorious for its technicality and strategy requirement.
 For example, you have to choose club types wisely.
-Whether it’s an EDGE, wedge, or a hybrid, each of them has their own trajectory control and feel when you use them to hit the ball.

 The fact that you’ve come here to seek guidance on golfing, the chances are that you may have read some other articles too.
 And you probably have thought how complicated golfing is.
 But do not let that thought discourage you.
 We’ve wrapped everything just for you!

 The game of golfing starts even before you enter the field.
 The rule does not allow you to bring more than 14 clubs each session.
 Therefore, you must be able to examine the terrains, predict the possible challenges that you are going to face, and pick the right clubs accordingly.

 However, there’s always a safe start.
 For beginners, a driver, a putter, a sand wedge, 6-iron, an 8-iron, a pitching wedge, and a fairway wood or hybrid with 18-21 degrees loft are the most common and safest starter set.
 Although they might lack trajectory control, they are the easiest clubs to get the golf ball airborne.

 If you have not decided yet whether you will make golfing as your new hobby, it is better to buy used clubs than to have them all brand-new.
 A used titanium driver won’t cost you more than $80 on eBay.
 Besides, most of them are still in good condition since golfing does not really break the equipment unless it is abused.